abinit/abinit/doc/tutorial/eph4zpr.md

 In a nutshell:
 To produce these files, we used the experimental parameters for hexagonal $MgB_2$ (a = 5.8317 and c/a= 1.1419) -->
-Many parameters have been adjusted to reach some compromise between accuracy and computational cost so do not expect the results reported int this tutorial to be fully converged.
+Note that several parameters have been tuned to reach reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
 More specifically, we use norm-conserving pseudopotentials with a cutoff energy [[ecut]] of 30 Ha (too low, it should be ~50 Ha).
-The DFPT computations is done for the set of irreducible $\qq$-points corresponding to a $\Gamma$-centered 4x4x4 $\qq$ mesh (again too coarse).
+The DFPT computations is done for the set of irreducible $\qq$-points corresponding to a $\Gamma$-centered 4x4x4 $\qq$ mesh (again, too coarse).
+Born effective charges and $\ee$\infty$ are also computed.

 Since AbiPy does not supports multi datasets, each directory corresponds to a single calculation.
 In particular, all the DFPT tasks (atomic perturbations, DDK, Electric field) can be found inside the `w1` directory while `w1/outdata` contains the final DDB.

 ## How to extract useful info from the output files

-Since this is the first tutorial that uses precomputed output files, we believe it is worth explaining how to use the command line utilities *ncdump*, *abitk* and AbiPy to extract useful information from file before moving to the EPH part.
+Since this is the first tutorial that uses precomputed output files, it is worth explaining how to use command line utilities such as *ncdump*, *abitk* and |AbiPy| scripts to extract useful information from files before moving to the EPH part.

 Most of the netcdf files store the ABINIT input file in the **input_string** netcdf variable.
 To print the value of this variable inside the terminal, use the *ncdump* utility and the syntax: